Recognition of the Informal Carer Status

 Who are the target citizens of this information?
 Who are the target citizens of this information?

-Citizens who provide permanent or regular care to a dependent family member (person receiving care) and who wish to be recognised as informal carers.
+Citizens who provide permanent or regular care to a person in a dependency situation (person receiving care) and who wish to be formally recognised as informal carers.

 Necessary conditions for the recognition of the informal carer status Necessary conditions for the recognition of the informal carer status